tim-riley/mcp-nodejs-server/README.md

 ## Setup

-1. Create a Gentoro account
+1. Create a Gentoro account.
 Visit the [Gentoro](https://gentoro.com) website to request an account and start using Gentoro services.

-2. Create a Gentoro API Key
+2. Create a Gentoro API Key.
 Once you have an account, create an API key to authenticate with the Gentoro services.

-3. Define a Bridge
+3. Define a Bridge.
 Using Gentoro Studio, define your bridge with all the tools and data sources required.

 ### Integrate Gentoro with Claude